Estimation and exclusion restrictions in clustered linear models: Correctly centered estimators

 \subsection{Class of estimators}

-This subsection shows that no unbiased estimator exists in these settings with clustered data and suggests a somewhat weaker restriction that we call correct centering.
+This subsection shows that unbiased estimation is generally impossible once regressors are random, even under standard orthogonality conditions, and motivates a weaker requirement that we call correct centering.
 Assume we have clustered data \( \{y_\ell, x_\ell\} \) generated according to model \eqref{eq: panel model} under Assumption~\ref{ass: panel model}.
 The set of controls \( W \), the cluster assignments \( S_i \), and the exclusion restriction matrix \( \mathcal{E} \) are given to the econometrician and treated as fixed.
 We consider the problem of estimating the parameter \( \beta \).
 Let \( \mathcal{F} \) denote the class of all joint distributions \( F \) over \( (x, y) \) that satisfy model \eqref{eq: panel model} under Assumption~\ref{ass: panel model}. \begin{lemma} There exists no estimator \( \hat\beta = u(x, y) \) that is unbiased for all \( F \in \mathcal{F} \). \end{lemma}

 In fact, the proof of Lemma \ref{lem- no unbiased est} establishes something even stronger: in a cross-sectional setting with an independent sample $\{y_i, x_i\}_{i=1}^n$ from a correctly specified regression model $y_i = \beta x_i + e_i$, where the regressor $x_i$ is random and $\E[e_i] = \E[x_i e_i] = 0$, no unbiased estimator of $\beta$ exists.
 The OLS estimator is not unbiased in this setting because the randomness of the regressors induces randomness in the OLS denominator, making it impossible to pass the expectation operator through the ratio.
 This observation motivates the need to consider a broader and more appropriate class of estimators, in which the normalization is separated from the centering.